Managing Local Roads Effectively: A 3-Part Series

 Module 2: Tools That Advance Asset Management

-Module 3: Maximizing Your Investment
+Module 3: Maximizing Your Investment and Managing Risk

 The third module explores additional steps that an agency can take to get the most out of its TAM program.
 This lesson introduces the concept of risk and how to use risk to prioritize where the agency spends its money.
 It also explains how agencies can apply the principles discussed in the training to bridges, drainage systems, and other road and street assets.
 The training closes with a discussion about how competing priorities (such as safety, social equity, and mobility) can be considered in a TAM program.